 The display includes items from the library collection about Chinese culture, as well as literature and personal artifacts.
 For more information about Chinese culture in Canada and beyond, have a look at some of these items in our collection.

-The Counter Cultures: The Space and Place of the Chinese Shop conference, hosted by Ryerson University, will run from July 24-26.
+The Counter Cultures: The Space and Place of the Chinese Shop conference, hosted by Toronto Metropolitan University, will run from July 24-26.
 It includes a roundtable event, photography exhibits, film screenings, and various panels.
 Ryerson scholars will be among the panelists at the conference.
 For more information about the conference, including registration information and a full list of events, see the conference website.

 In the display case on the second floor near the Reference Desk, you will find a display to celebrate Pride Week.
 Included in the display are various LBTGQ items from our collection.
 Users can also take a look at these other items in the Ryerson Library.
 We have a wide range of LGBTQ materials, including Audiovisual materials.